 - You want to know if search engine developers or rivals can manually find your (illegally hidden) text and links.

 What resources do You require to discover hidden text and links?

 There are numerous techniques you can employ to uncover concealed content and links.
-Some of the quickest are pressing “ctrl-a” to see if any previously concealed text or links appear.
+Even if you have access to the XML sitemap, there still may be some hidden content on a websie.
+One of the quickest techniques is pressing “ctrl-a” to see if any previously concealed text or links appear.
 This trick, however, only reveals text and links that have been concealed using the tried-and-true strategy of having them the same color as the backdrop.
 It is important to update the toolkit we use to conceal links and content in light of the changing strategies used to conceal them.

 A powerful toolkit for finding concealed text and links is now available to you: Web Developer Toolbar and Firefox.
 This article will introduce you to 5 incredible hidden link checker tools that can quickly spot spam content.